OscarSavolainen/OscarSavolainen/README.md

 My 3 great engineering loves are analyzing data, neural network quantization, and unit testing.
 At the risk of sounding like a complete nerd, I am super into working on very complex problems that have a strong coding aspect.
 It's how I get into flow state.
 At the moment, that is building a neutral network quantization library with never-before-seen tools and techniques, with an ultra-fast Rust backend.

+In the past, I've built a couple data-centered websites from scratch (see my projects below).
+Having seen my own designs, I will say with confidence that I should never be hired as a front-end developer, but for working numbers, I'm your guy 🤙

 ---

 ### 🧰 Languages and Tools